Weird Gloop elections

 - Not a bot account

-- Have made 100 edits total and 10 edits in the 3 month period preceding the beginning of voting
+- Have made 100 edits total and 10 edits in the three month period preceding the beginning of voting

-You may only vote once, regardless of how many accounts you have.
+Voters may only vote once, regardless of how many accounts they have.

 Current and former Weird Gloop members and contractors are also allowed to vote, as are election committee members and verified Jagex staff.
 Banned users cannot vote.